-Turmeric Ointment Treats Oral Lichen Planus in Clinical Study
+Turmeric Ointment Treats Oral Lichen Planus, Finds Study

 Lichen planus can affect the face, the mouth, the hands and feet and practically any other skin surface of the body.
 It is difficult to treat and the cause is often mysterious.
 The lesions may continue for years or may periodically emerge – sometimes in different places.

 Does nature provide a possible treatment?
 Quite possibly, at least for oral lichen planus.

 Researchers from King George’s Medical University in India studied 10 patients with chronic lichen planus for three months.
 The patients were given a turmeric ointment and applied the ointment onto the affected areas in and around the mouth twice a day for the three month period.